alexbeletsky/alexbeletsky.github.io/source/_posts/2013-10-15-securing-express-dot-js-http-endpoints.markdown

 After I got a bit deeper with structure of Express.js `application` I came up to one idea that helped to solve the problem.

 Then all endpoints are defined, `application` would contain initialized [routes](http://expressjs.com/api.html#app.routes) object.
-If you closer, than you'll see, besides of path and method data it also contains an array of `callbacks` applied to route.
+If you look closer, then you'll see, besides of path and method data it also contains an array of `callbacks` applied to route.
 That's exactly middleware functions, so we can simply patch that array with authentication function we want.

-The authentication function have to be called first, so it's need to be placed at `0` position of array.
+The authentication function have to be called first, so it's need to be placed at first position of array.

 Right after application configured and all routes are defined, call `applyAuthentication()` function.